cometbft/cometbft/spec/abci/abci++_example_scenarios.md

 ## Basic information

 Each scenario is presented from the perspective of a process $p$.
-More precisely, we show what happens in each round's $step$ of the [Tendermint algorithm](https://arxiv.org/pdf/1807.04938.pdf).
+More precisely, we show what happens in each round's $step$ of the [Tendermint consensus algorithm](https://arxiv.org/pdf/1807.04938.pdf).
 While in practice the consensus algorithm works with respect to voting power of the validators, in this document refer to number of processes (e.g., $n$, $f+1$, $2f+1$) for simplicity.
 The legend is below:

 ### Round X: